 Applying to the Urban Planning and Sustainable Development Major

-Application deadline is April 18, 2024 by 5:00pm each spring quarter.
+Application deadline is April 18, 2026, by 5:00pm, but that's a Saturday.

 Application Content - submit an application (and a PDF copy) that includes the following: